MontyCoder0701/web-crawler/README.md

 - Dynamic
 Uses Selenium for to dynamically crawl Chrome.
 If necessary, download Chromedriver that supports your Chrome version. <https://chromedriver.chromium.org/downloads>
+Please note that using Chromedriver for Selenium has been deprecated, so the step above is no longer necessary.

 Install Docker, then run